Volunteering with ANS

+Click here to view a more comprehensive list of current volunteer opportunities with the Audubon Naturalist Society.
 Benefits include opportunities to participate in hikes, lectures, and social events organized exclusively for volunteers.
-Volunteer opportunities are available through the ANS headquarters at Woodend in Chevy Chase, MD.
 Minimum age of 14 required; training is provided as needed.

-For more information on our volunteer program, contact Volunteer Coordinator Pam Herrick at email@example.com or call 301-652-9188 x30.
+For more information on our volunteer program, contact the Volunteer Coordinator at firstname.lastname@example.org or call 301-652-9188 x30.

 Current volunteers, update your contact information and track your volunteer service by logging into the ANS Volunteer Information Center: